It's often necessary to apply agricultural limestone to raise soil pH into a desirable range for the best plant growth.

 When the soil pH is too "acidic" (low pH) or "alkaline" (high pH), nutrients present in the soil become locked-up or unavailable.
 Correcting the pH has the same effect as applying fertilizer since it "unlocks" plant nutrients that are already present.

 Most plants grow best within a pH range of 6.5 to 7.2 (7.0 is neutral).
 The best way to find out what your soil needs is by sending a sample to a soil lab.
-Donnan Landscape Services can provide soil test results if you reside within our service area.

-The soils we've tested in the South Hills of Pittsburgh and Washington County over the past 20 years usually need lime and phosphorus.
+The soils I've tested in the South Hills of Pittsburgh and Washington County over the past 20 years usually need lime and phosphorus.
 The exception would be soils located in "bottom ground" (near streams and rivers) which usually don't require lime.
 Of those soils requiring lime, dolomitic lime (high in magnesium) usually fits the test recommendations best.
 Order a soil test kit here.

 Generally speaking, the finer the particle size of lime the faster it will have an affect on soil pH.
 Particle size is indicated on the label as what percentage will pass through a certain "mesh" size.